-If your zippers aren’t moving freely, take an old toothbrush and give them a gentle scrub, taking care not to rub too hard on the tent fabric either side, which can impair the fabric’s waterproofing capacity.
+If your zippers aren’t moving freely, take an old toothbrush and give them a gentle scrub, taking care not to rub too hard on the tent fabric on either side, which can impair the fabric’s waterproofing capacity.

 Finally, be sure to rinse the tent off thoroughly after cleaning, particularly if using alcohol-based products to remove stains.

-Step Two: Hang to Dry
+Step 2: Hang to Dry

-The most important step in ensuring your tent’s performance in the long-term is letting it dry out thoroughly between uses.
+The most important step in ensuring your tent’s performance in the long term is letting it dry out thoroughly between uses.
 Not only will storing your tent when damp or wet lead to it acquiring a nigh-on unshakable stink, but could also seriously damage its waterproofing capacity by causing the waterproof coating to de-laminate.

 Ideally, you should hang your tent out to line dry in the shade, but if you don’t happen to have a yard in which to do so, throwing it over a stairwell banister, a door, or a few chairs will do the trick.

-Step 3: Store in a Suitable Location
+Step 3: How to Store Your tent in a Suitable Location

 Where and how you store your tent plays as vital a role as anything in keeping it in good nick.
 The ideal storage place needs to fulfil two basic criteria.
 It must be dry and cool as dampness and warmth can easily cause mildewing, mould, fraying of the materials, and de-lamination—at which point your tent will be damaged beyond repair.